ReDuzed/Archaea-Mod/README.md

-# Archaea-Mod
+# Latest Stable
-The Archaea Mod for tModLoader
+Branch designated for tentative changes and whether or not they will be implemented.